alhuelamo/til/unix/no-email-crontab.md

-# Disable email address in crontab
+# Disable mail alerts in crontab

 Crontab won't generate any email updates if the standard output and standard error of the command redirects to `/dev/null`